Canadian Special Operations Regiment

-Unit history
+The Canadian Special Operations Regiment (CSOR) is a special operations forces unit of Canadian Special Operations Forces Command (CANSOFCOM).
+The CSOR is a high-readiness expeditionary unit tasked with performing special warfare, special reconnaissance, and direct action missions.

+The CSOR is mandated with defending Canada and Canadian national interests both abroad and domestically.
+The CSOR operates under the CANSOFCOM, directed by the Chief of Defence Staff (CDS).

+Lieutenant-Colonel Declan Ward is currently CSOR commander as of 2024.

+History

 The unit traces its roots to the First Special Service Force (FSSF), the joint Canadian–American special forces unit that was stood up in 1942 and earned the "Devil's Brigade" moniker for daring night raids on German forces at the Anzio beachhead.

-CSOR perpetuates the battle honours of the FSSF.
+CSOR perpetuates the battle honours of the 1st Canadian Special Service Battalion, the Canadian component of FSSF.

 Recruiting for the new unit took place in early 2006, and the first CSOR selection course took place with approximately 175 candidates.
+However, the individuals need prior military experience, in order to apply.
+High levels of motivation and physical fitness are required to complete the CSOR Assessment Centre, which is a crucial phase of the selection.
+Personnel can join as either Special Forces Operator or Special Operations Supporter.
+In the first case, the individuals are specialists directly employed in the tactical aspects of the missions.
+In the latter, the role consists of support personnel to the staff officer and other positions within the unit.

 On 13 August 2006, an official stand-up ceremony for CSOR took place at the unit's home station, Canadian Forces Base (CFB) Petawawa, with approximately 250 soldiers participating.
 The ceremony included a skills demonstration including rappelling from helicopters, and both static and freefall parachuting.
 It was also announced that the second training serial of CSOR recruits would take place in early 2007.
 The first commanding officer and regimental sergeant-major of CSOR were Lieutenant-Colonel (LCol) Jamie Hammond and Chief Warrant Officer (CWO) Gerald Scheidl.

 The regiment suffered its first casualty on 24 June 2011: Master-Corporal Francis Roy died in a non-combat incident while deployed in Kandahar Province, Afghanistan.

 In 2013, the unit competed in an international special forces competition held in Jordan, coming in third place after Chinese Special Police teams took first and second place.

 In March 2015, Sgt Andrew Joseph Doiron was killed by friendly fire while serving on Operation Impact in Iraq.